tufei/pnjpeg/README.md

 ## Limitations

-* It will not run faster if a JPEG file does not use the RST feature
+* It will not run faster if a JPEG file does not use the RST feature.
 * It will throw exceptions if there are tables updated after SOS marker, it should be straight forward to create a new copy of context and pass it to new tasks, but I chose not to implement for a demonstration program.
 * Output is in the original coding color space in planar format, which is most likely in YCbCr4:2:0 or YCbCr4:4:4.
-An raw YUV buffer viewer can be used to view the content.
+A raw YUV buffer viewer can be used to view the content.
 Most of the times, I am interested in feeding the dump to a video encoder.